m3db/m3/issue_template.md

 ## General Issues

+General issues are any non-performance related issues (data integrity, ease of use, error messages, configuration, documentation, etc).

 Please provide the following information along with a description of the issue that you're experiencing:

 1. What service is experiencing the issue?
 (M3Coordinator, M3DB, M3Aggregator, etc)
 2. What is the configuration of the service?
 Please include any YAML files, as well as namespace / placement configuration (with any sensitive information anonymized if necessary).
 3. How are you using the service?
 For example, are you performing read/writes to the service via Prometheus, or are you using a custom script?
+4. Is there a reliable way to reproduce the behavior?
+If so, please provide detailed instructions.

 ## Performance issues